Equivariant stable sheaves and toric GIT: Descent of equivariant sheaves under toric GIT

-We will denote by $P^s$ (resp. $P^{ss}$ and $P^{us}$) the set of faces corresponding to stable orbits (resp. semistable orbits and unstable orbits).
+We will denote by $P^s$ (resp. $P^{ss}$ and $P^{us}$) the set of faces corresponding to stable orbits (resp. semistable orbits and unstable orbits) of $X$.
 For technical reasons, we will need the following assumption on the action: \begin{definition} A pair of a subtorus $G\subset T$ and linearization $\gamma:T\to \Aut(L)$ will be called {\it generic} if the stable and semi-stable loci of the $G$ action on $(X,L)$ coincide and are not empty. \end{definition} The nice fact about generic actions is the following: \begin{lemma} Assume that $(G,\gamma)$ is generic.
 Then: \begin{enumerate} \item[i)] The points of $X^s$ have finite stabilizers under the $G$-action. \item[ii)] There is a $1:1$-correspondence between facets of $P_Y$ and facets in $P^s$. \end{enumerate} \end{lemma} \begin{proof} The first point follows by definition of stable points.
 For the second point, any facet of $U\cap P$ must be of the form $U\cap Q$ for some face $Q$ of $P$.
 By assumption, $Q$ meets $U$ transversally.
-Moreover, $\dim(U\cap Q)=\dim(Y)-1=n-1-g$.
+Moreover, $\dim(U\cap Q)=\dim(Y)-1=n-1-g$, where $g$ is the rank of the sub-lattice $N_0\subseteq N$ and equal to the dimension of the subgroup $G$.
 This forces the dimension of $Q$ to be $n-1$, hence the result. \end{proof} From now on, unless explicitly stated, we will assume that $(G,\gamma)$ is generic.
 We end this section with some definitions and lemmas relating the primitive normals to the facets of $P$ to those of $P_Y$.
-We consider the lattice projection, $\pi:N\to N_Y=N/N_0$. \begin{definition} For each facet $F\cap U$ of $P_Y$, set $\check u_F$ to be the primitive element in $N_Y$ defining $F\cap U$. \end{definition} \begin{lemma} There is a unique element $b_F\in \N^*$ such that
+We consider the lattice projection, $\pi:N\to N_Y=N/N_0$. \begin{definition} For each facet $F\cap U$ of $P_Y$, set $\check u_F$ to be the primitive element in $N_Y$ defining $F\cap U$ as an inner pointing normal. \end{definition} \begin{lemma} There exists a unique positive integer $b_F$ such that